Guy Lafleur: Return to the NHL (1988–1991)

 After being inducted into the Hockey Hall of Fame, Lafleur came out of retirement to return to the NHL for three more seasons, from 1988 through 1991, with the New York Rangers and the Quebec Nordiques.
 Lafleur remained one of the few players who did not wear protective helmets due to a grandfather clause.
 According to Wayne Gretzky, Lafleur "was quicker and faster without wearing full shoulder pads".

-Against the Edmonton Oilers in a 1988 exhibition game, Lafleur played well enough to earn praise from the Oilers' Mark Messier and convince Rangers general manager Phil Esposito to sign Lafleur to a one-year contract.
+In July 1988, Yves Tremblay, Lafleur's agent and best friend, had an idea.
+He called Michel Bergeron, New York Rangers' coach, to ask him if he was interested to get Guy on his team.
+He contacted also the Penguins, the Red Wings and the Kings.
+But Bergeron and Phil Esposito, Rangers' general manager, called back Tremblay to organize a meeting two days later in New York.
+Lafleur and Tremblay convinced Esposito to sign Lafleur to a one-year contract.
 During his first game back in the Montreal Forum, he received a standing ovation when he came on the ice, and as in his heyday with the Canadiens, the crowd chanted "Guy!
 Guy!
 Guy!" every time he touched the puck.
 Lafleur scored twice against Patrick Roy, to heavy applause, during the Rangers' 7–5 loss to the Canadiens, and was awarded the first star of the game.
 Although his high-scoring days were well behind him, his stint with the Rangers was moderately successful, and he helped the team to first place in the Patrick Division until being knocked out by a knee injury.